Michael T. Cahill

 Biography

-Michael T. Cahill became President and Joseph Crea Dean of Brooklyn Law School on July 1, 2019, returning from Rutgers Law School, where he had been Co-Dean and Professor of Law.
-Before departing in 2016 to assume the Rutgers deanship, he was a member of the Brooklyn Law faculty for 13 years.
-He also served Brooklyn Law School as Associate Dean for Academic Affairs (from 2010 to 2013) and as Vice Dean (from 2013 to 2015).
+Michael T. Cahill resumed his full-time faculty role on July 1, 2023 after four years as President and Joseph Crea Dean of Brooklyn Law School and, before that, three years as Co-Dean and Professor of Law at Rutgers Law School.
+Prior to departing in 2016 to assume the Rutgers deanship, he was a member of the Brooklyn Law faculty for 13 years, during which time he also served as Associate Dean for Academic Affairs (2010-13) and as Vice Dean (2013-15).

 Dean Cahill’s scholarship focuses primarily on criminal law, though he has also written about and taught courses in health law and policy.
 His criminal-law work includes three books written with Paul H. Robinson: the general one-volume treatise Criminal Law (Aspen, 2d ed.
 2012), the student casebook Criminal Law: Case Studies and Controversies (also with Shima Baradaran Baughman; Wolters Kluwer, 4th ed.
 2016), and Law Without Justice (Oxford University Press, 2006).
 Cahill’s work has also appeared in the Northwestern University Law Review, Texas Law Review, Iowa Law Review, Washington University Law Review, and American Journal of Law and Medicine, among other publications.